MEDomics-UdeS/MEDomicsTools/linux.md

 ```
 kitty +kitten icat image.jpeg             # show image in the terminal (needs imagemagick)
 kitty +kitten diff file1 file2            # show diff of two files
-kitty +kitten clipboard                   # this kitten allows working with clipboard even over ssh
+kitty +kitten clipboard                   # this kitten allows working with clipboard even over SSH
 ```
 The official documentation for kittens can be found [here](https://sw.kovidgoyal.net/kitty/kittens_intro/#kittens).

+If you use certain kittens in your worklow quite often, we recommend creating aliases for them in your `~/.bash_aliases` file or equivalent.

 #### **Terminal Issues with SSH and kitty**
-When kitty is used to ssh into a remote that does not have its terminfo, various issues can occur.
+When kitty is used to SSH into a remote that does not have its terminfo, various issues can occur.
 The solution is normally to copy over the terminfo.
-Kitty has an ssh kitten to automate exactly this.
+Kitty has an SSH kitten to automate exactly this.
 ```
 kitty +kitten ssh user@host
 ```
-You may want to set it as an alias for ssh.
+You may want to set it as an alias for SSH.
 Alternatively, if you are still having issues, you can manually change your `$TERM` env variable to something like `xterm_256color`, but this might reduce some of the useful features of kitty.
+To use `xterm_256color`, the package `xterm` needs to be installed but this should already the case on most systems that runs X11 sessions.

+---

 ### R012 - Using Tmux and Alternatives

-Running a command detached from the shell session and piping the output to a file.
+When using the shell, the `&` character allows you to execute a command detached from the shell.
+This means processes can be started and executed in the background.
+Since the process will be running in the background, no messages will be outputed in `stdout`.
+An easy way to circumvent this issue is to pipe the output of our command to a file.

+Here's an simple example to demonstrate this method:
 ```
-python main.py --options >> output.txt &
+python main.py --verbose >> output.txt &
 ```

+More piping options can be found in [R006 - Saving Terminal Output to Disk](#r006---saving-terminal-output-to-disk).